-The Veterinary & Animal Sciences Department offers four Summer Pre-College courses for rising junior and senior high school students:
+The Veterinary & Animal Sciences Department offers three Summer Pre-College courses for rising junior and senior high school students:

 Veterinary Technology Summer Pre-College

 at UMass Mt.
 Ida Campus in Newton, Massachusetts